Looking for the best parks in Madrid?

 This wonderful green space is a popular spot among locals, to work out or to take a stroll and slow down after a busy day.

-It is especially active and colorful during the weekends and bank holidays where families with children rent rowboats in the large artificial pond or enjoy a puppet show.
+It is especially active and colorful during the weekends and bank holidays when families with children rent rowboats in the large artificial pond or enjoy a puppet show.

 Several emblematic buildings remain in the park such as the Velázquez Palace and the astonishing Crystal Palace.
 Both of them are currently used as temporary exhibition halls by the Reina Sofía Museum.

-El Retiro Parks is home to numerous statues, fountains, and commemorative monuments that convert the Park into an open-air museum.
+El Retiro Park is home to numerous statues, fountains, and commemorative monuments that convert the Park into an open-air museum.

 The impressive Monument to Alfonso XII next to the pond, the Artichoke Fountain, and the Fallen Angel, are a must-see when you visit this popular park.

 The Rosaleda rose garden and the Parterre Francés, which holds a nearly 400 years old cypress, Madrid’s oldest tree.